The circular SiZer, inferred persistence of shape parameters and application to early stem cell differentiation: Introduction

 \section{Introduction}

-Mode (maxima and minima) and bump (maxima of the derivative) hunting of a density has a long history in statistical research and has been tackled from various perspectives. \cite{GoodGaskins1980} argued that actually, this would be a problem of significance testing rather than estimation, and, to some extent, we agree.
+Mode (maxima and minima) and bump (maxima of the derivative) hunting of a density has a long history in statistical research and has been tackled from various perspectives.
+Good and Gaskins \cite{GoodGaskins1980} argued that actually this would be a problem of significance testing rather than estimation, and, to some extent, we agree.
 We stress, however, that for practical purposes, it seems attractive to accompany any testing decision on the number of modes, say, with an estimator and corresponding visualization tools which are in agreement as much as possible with such a test decision.
-Indeed, many tests which have been developed (mainly in the context of detecting modes of a density) implicitly or explicitly offer this additional information or parts of it.
-Most of them are based on smoothing techniques with variable bandwidth which provides a reconstruction of modes and other shape features at a range of scales.
-Prominent methods include the critical bandwidth test of \cite{Silverman1981} (see also \cite{AhmedWalter2012} for a generalization to multivariate data), the dip test by \cite{HartiganHartigan1985}, the excess mass approach by \cite{MullerSawitzki1991}, see also \cite{Polonik1995}, the test of \cite{ChengHall1999}, the SiZer (SIgnificat ZERo crossings of the derivatives) by \cite{ChaudhuriMarron1999, ChaudhuriMarron2000}, or the mode tree of \cite{MinnotteScott1993}, see also \cite{Minnotte1997}, \cite{Ooi2002} and \cite{Klemela2006} for extensions and related ideas.
-More recently, more sophisticated multiscale methods which do not rely on variable bandwidth kernel estimators have been developed for this purpose as well, e.g.\citep{DumbgenSpokoiny2001,DaviesKovac2004,DumbgenWalther2008,SHMD13}.
+Indeed, many tests which have been developed (mainly in the context of detecting modes of a density) implicitly or explicitly offer this additional information or parts of it.\vadjust{\goodbreak} Most of them are based on smoothing techniques with variable bandwidth which provides a reconstruction of modes and other shape features at a range of scales.
+Prominent methods include the critical bandwidth test of Silverman \cite{Silverman1981} (see also Ahmed and Walther \cite {AhmedWalter2012} for a generalization to multivariate data), the dip test by Hartigan and Hartigan \cite {HartiganHartigan1985}, the excess mass approach by M{\"u}ller and Sawitzki \cite {MullerSawitzki1991}, see also Polonik \cite{Polonik1995}, the test of Cheng and Hall \cite {ChengHall1999}, the SiZer (SIgnificant ZERo crossings of the derivatives) by Chaudhuri and Marron \cite{ChaudhuriMarron1999,ChaudhuriMarron2000}, or the mode tree of Minnotte and Scott \cite{MinnotteScott1993}; see also Minnotte \cite{Minnotte1997}, Ooi \cite{Ooi2002} and Klemel{\"a} \cite{Klemela2006} for extensions and related ideas.
+More recently, more sophisticated multiscale methods which do not rely on variable bandwidth kernel estimators have been developed for this purpose as well, for example, D{\"u}mbgen and Spokoiny \cite {DumbgenSpokoiny2001}, Davies and Kovac \cite{DaviesKovac2004}, D{\" u}mbgen and Walther \cite{DumbgenWalther2008}, Schmidt-Hieber \textit{et al.} \cite{SHMD13}.